julienbrg/clair/README.md

 enableEmoji = true
 # Length of snippet on post index and structured data
 summaryLength = 40
-# Output a robots.txt file
-# NOTE: See the 'Frontmatter' section below
+# Output a robots.txt file (see the 'Frontmatter' section below)
 enableRobotsTXT = true
 # Don't automatically mangle titles
 pluralizelisttitles = false
-# Broken in Hugo currently
+# Footnote entity (broken in Hugo currently)
 footnoteReturnLinkContents = "&#8617;"

-# Don't output tags or categories.
-Remove to re-enable
+# Don't output tags or categories (remove to re-enable)
 disableKinds = ["taxonomy", "taxonomyTerm"]
 ```

+> If you change the `defaultContentLanguage` you must add the new language in the Config `[languages]` table, and an i18n language file in `/i18n/lang-code.toml`.

 There are many more Core options that can be added to suit your needs.
 See the Hugo Configuration Documentation for more information.